-A new analysis of 28 different studies that followed more than 83,000 healthy people over age 40 for up to 18 years found that pills containing B vitamins, beta carotene, vitamins C, vitamin D, vitamin E, zinc, copper or selenium (alone or in combinations) do not prevent or treat dementia and loss of brain function with aging (Cochrane Database of Systematic Reviews, December 17, 2018).
-Other studies that have failed to show benefits from vitamin or mineral pills include:
+The U.S. Preventive Services Task Force does not recommend the routine use of vitamin or mineral pills to prevent chronic diseases (USPSTF Bulletin, May 4, 2021).
+Heart disease is the leading causes of death in the U.S. today, but taking vitamin pills has not been shown to prevent heart disease, and neither the American Heart Association nor the American College of Cardiology recommend them.
+A study of 14,000 middle-aged doctors found that those taking vitamin pills for more than 10 years did not have a reduced incidence of heart attacks, strokes, or death (JAMA, Nov 7, 2012;308(17):1751-60).
+Multivitamins also have not been shown to prevent dementia; an analysis of 28 different studies that followed more than 83,000 healthy people over age 40 for up to 18 years found that pills containing B vitamins, beta carotene, vitamins C, vitamin D, vitamin E, zinc, copper or selenium (alone or in combinations) did not prevent or treat dementia and loss of brain function with aging (Cochrane Database of Systematic Reviews, December 17, 2018).

 For example, for chemical A to go to chemical B and release energy for your cells to use, you need a first enzyme to start that chemical reaction.
 Then you need a second enzyme to break down chemical B to form chemical C and release more energy.
-If you have the first enzyme, you make lots of chemical B. If you lack the second enzyme that breaks down chemical B, chemical B could accumulate in large amounts in your body and may be toxic, which could cause disease and harm you.
+If you have the first enzyme, you make lots of chemical B. If you lack the second enzyme that breaks down chemical B, chemical B could accumulate in large amounts in your body and may be toxic and harm you.

 Who May Benefit from Specific Vitamin or Mineral Pills